emqx/blog/en/202004/core-concepts-and-configurationpoints-of-mqtt-connection-authentication.md

 listener.ssl.external.cacertfile = etc/certs/cacert.pem
 ```

-Note that the `key.pem`,` cert.pem` and `cacert.pem` under the default directory of ` etc/certs` are self-signed certificates generated by EMQ X Broker.
+Note that the `key.pem`,` cert.pem` and `cacert.pem` under the default directory of ` etc/certs` are self-signed certificates generated by EMQX Broker.
 Therefore, when testing with a client that supports TLS, you need to configure the above CA certificate `etc/certs/cacert.pem` to the client.

 The cipher list supported by the server needs to be specified explicitly.
 The default list is consistent with Mozilla's server cipher list: